stswee/ECE219/Project 1/Project1_ReadMe.md

 ## ECE219_Project1_Final.ipynb
 **About**
-Notebook contains code and result for Question 1-7 and Question 9
+Notebook contains code and results for Question 1-7 and Question 9

 **Instruction**
 To run this notebook, make sure that the Project1-ClassificationDataset.csv file is in the same directory as this notebook.
 All cells should be run sequentially.

 ## ECE219_Project1_Pipeline_Complete.ipynb
 **About**
-Notebook contais code and result for Question 8
+Notebook contains code and results for Question 8

 **Instruction**
 To run this notebook, make sure that the Project1-ClassificationDataset.csv file is in the same directory as this notebook.
 All cells should be run sequentially.